 Earlier this week I read Tech and the City: The Making of New York's Startup Community, by journalist Maria Teresa Cometto and venture capitalist Alessandro Piol.
-For those of you who don’t know already, there is an impressive amount of technology entrepreneurship happening in New York City, going back at least two decades.
+For those of you who don’t know already, there is an impressive amount of high-technology entrepreneurship happening in New York City, going back at least two decades.
 I learned a lot and it was an easy and fun read.

-In the section that discusses why New York is such a great place to have a startup—including, access to world class talent, a collaborative environment, and a front row seat to most exciting city in America—there is a chapter on the value of New York’s cultural diversity.
+In the section that discusses why New York is such a great place to have a startup—including, access to world class talent, a collaborative environment, and a front row seat to most the exciting city in America—there is a chapter on the value of New York’s cultural diversity.
 In particular, how a preponderance of immigrant-run businesses is attractive to foreign-born high-tech entrepreneurs coming to the United States.

 Immigrant-owned businesses are one of my favorite things about New York—or any city really.
 They expose us to sights and tastes from around the world, and demonstrate what hard work and adventurism can get you in this country.
 In my view, it is the living ethos of America.